DreamWorks Dragons Dawn of New Riders

 - 0 % negative mentions

-The game is praised for its excellent optimization, delivering great performance that keeps players engaged, regardless of age.
+The game is praised for its excellent optimization, delivering great performance that keeps players engaged, even among adult audiences.

 “Great performance and genuinely engaging even for an adult.”